andreschaffer/microservices-testing-examples/README.md

 ### Behind the curtains
-We created two auxiliary maven profiles to hold control of uploading the pacts to the broker (upload-pacts) and running the pact verification tests (verify-pacts).
-The pact verification tests automatically download the pacts from the broker before running.
+We created two auxiliary maven profiles to hold control of uploading the pacts to the broker (upload-pacts) and downloading and running the pact verification tests (verify-pacts).
 Here the welcome-email-service is built first and publishes the pact with special-membership-service;
 Special-membership-service verifies that pact and publishes its own pact with credit-score-service;
 Credit-score-service finally verifies the pact, concluding the chain.